Aliases for CA9 Gene

 GeneCards Summary for CA9 Gene

 CA9 (Carbonic Anhydrase 9) is a Protein Coding gene.
-Diseases associated with CA9 include kidney cancer and renal cell carcinoma.
+Diseases associated with CA9 include Clear Cell Renal Cell Carcinoma and Renal Cell Carcinoma.
 Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Nitrogen metabolism.
 GO annotations related to this gene include carbonate dehydratase activity.
 An important paralog of this gene is CA14.

 UniProtKB/Swiss-Prot for CA9 Gene